 A high-quality deadbolt can withstand the force of a kick and protect your home and its contents against forced entry.

 No amount of camera footage can prevent a door from being kicked in, but it can alert you to an intruder so you can call the police before he even starts his assault on your front door.

 See our guide to the best motion sensor alarms.

 Gain access to your home via a keypad or remotely from your phone, so you never have to worry about losing your keys.
 You can remotely monitor some models, receiving notifications whenever the lock is activated.

-When combined with single cylinder deadlock technology, a smart lock becomes one of the most effective ways of preventing a burglar from entering your home.
+Combined with single-cylinder deadlock technology, a smart lock becomes one of the most effective ways to prevent a burglar from entering your home.

 #10 Use a Door Reinforcement Lock